What is a multi-family home?

 Maximizing returns on a multi-family home

-In order to maximize your investment, it’s important to understand the costs associated with the property, including not only your mortgage, property taxes and homeowners insurance, but also other expenses such as utilities, advertising (to attract tenants) and legal fees.
+In most cases, a multi-family home will also serve as an investment property for the owner.
+In order to maximize your investment, it’s important to understand the costs associated with the property, including not only your mortgage, property taxes and homeowners insurance, but also other expenses, such as utilities, real estate agent fees, advertising (to attract tenants) and legal fees.